kaeross/styleAble/README.md

 ## About StyleAble

 StyleAble is a Laravel based web application to help people learn about web styling and CSS.
-We aim to have many different interactive lessons and challenges to test your knowledge.
+Aiming to have many different interactive lessons and challenges to test your knowledge.

 ## Contributing